Breez97/Breez97/README.md

 - 🎓 I'm a student at RTU MIREA, a technological university.
 - 🔥 Passionate about mastering the art of building scalable and reliable solutions.
-- 💡 Currently exploring new technologies and working on various projects to sharpen my skills in backend development.
+- 💡 Exploring new technologies and working on various projects to sharpen my skills in backend development.
 - 🚀 Also I'm currently studying at [School 21](https://21-school.ru/), where I'm focusing on advanced programming concepts and technologies.
 - 💬 How to contact me: